andrewstarritt/quaternion/README.md

 module variables i, j and k.
 The former return floats where as the latter are unit Quaternion instances such that i.i = j.j = k.k = 1, and i.r = i.j = i.k etc = 0.

-A Quaternion may also be considered to be a real scalar plus a vector (with real components).
-The vector part is accessable via the axis attribute which provides a tuple.
-The following Python expressions are equvilent: q.axis and (q.i, q.j, q.k)
+A Quaternion may also be considered to be a real scalar part plus a vector (with real components).
+The vector part is accessable via the vector attribute which provides a tuple of floats.
+The following Python expressions are equivilent:

+    q.vector == (q.i, q.j, q.k)

-The Quaternion type is non-commutative, i.e.  q1*q2  and  q2*q1 in general providedifferent results.
+The Quaternion type is non-commutative, i.e.  q1*q2  and  q2*q1 in general provide different results.
 To divide one Quaternion by another, there are two options, i.e.:  q1*inverse(q2) or inverse(q2)* q1.
-The quotient function returns the former.
-So (q1/q2)*q2 == q1
+The quotient function returns the former, thus (q1/q2)*q2 == q1

-Mixed mode: Quaternions and scalar numbers, int or float, are interoperable. int and float are treated as Quaternions with zero imaginary components.
+Mixed mode: Quaternions and scalar numbers, i.e. int or float, are interoperable. int and float are treated as Quaternions with zero imaginary components.

 Mixed mode with complex numbers is also allowed.
 A complex number, z, is treated as a Quaternions, q, such that q.r = z.real, q.j = z.imag, and q.i and q.k are zero.
-The complex part of a Quaternion may be obtained using the complex attribute, such that:  q.complex == complex(q.r, q.j).
+The complex part of a Quaternion may be obtained using the complex attribute, such that:

+    q.complex == complex(q.r, q.j).

-The choice of allocating the imaginary part of a complex number to j as opposed to i or k is mathematically arbitary, but for Python j is the natural choice.
+The choice of alligning the imaginary part of a complex number to the j component as opposed to i or k is mathematically arbitary, but for Python j is the natural choice.

 ## construction